310mc/https-310mc.github.io-tl/source/_posts/scout/beasts.md

 But I’ve got a question for you, uh… Tekko-kun, was it?
 You good friends with Nacchan, or something?
 {% endbubble %}

-{% bubble Tetora %}
+{% bubble Tetora awkward %}
 I’m not Tekko, I’m *“Tetora”!*

-Nah, I’m not.
-I’m not so good with how he talks… I haven’t ever really talked to him outside of work-related stuff!
+Nah, I’m not~ I’m not so good with how he talks… I haven’t ever really talked to him outside of work-related stuff!
 {% endbubble %}

-{% bubble Ritsu %}
+{% bubble Ritsu awkward %}
 Ahh… Yeah, it’s typical to be confused by how they talk when you aren’t used to it…

 …Oh, Nacchan immediately replied back to me after I sent them a message.
 Looks like they’ve taken a break just now.